 Early LASIK Results

 When LASIK was first introduced and performed in the mid-90’s thru early 2000’s, it was quickly proven to be an accepted surgical procedure to correct vision.
-The majority of patients achieved 20/20 vision, but one very significant downside of the early LASIK results was that many patients reported worse night vision than they had before LASIK.
-Night-time glare and halos that were not present before LASIK now made some patients uncomfortable with things like night time driving.
+The majority of patients achieved 20/20 vision, but one very significant downside of the early results was that many patients reported worse night vision than they had before LASIK.
+Night-time glare and halos that were not present before LASIK now made some patients uncomfortable with nighttime driving.
 This is understood to be caused by the tendency of early LASIK lasers to increase High-Order Aberrations on the cornea, specifically, the High-Order Aberration called Spherical Aberration.

 Early LASIK: Spherical Aberration and Night Vision

 Spherical Aberration is an optical effect where light rays that enter the peripheral part of the cornea are refracted more than light rays that enter the cornea towards the center.
 So with a cornea that has induced Spherical Aberration, daytime vision tends to be better quality of vision than nighttime because of the difference of pupil size in bright vs low light situations.
 In low-light situations when the pupil is larger, light also enters the eye thru the more peripheral part of the cornea and is refracted differently than in the more central part of the cornea.
 The visual result of this is glare and halo.